Jesse Harms: 1980s

 Ry asked Harms to play on his Borderline album and then signed John and his band to tour Europe as his backup musicians in the winter of 1980 to promote the record.
 A U.S. Tour followed in 1981.
 Hiatt signed with Geffen Records and the rest of 1981 was spent recording the CD All of a Sudden in New York and London with Tony Visconti as producer.
 The album was released in 1982 and a tour opening for Graham Parker followed, but the album had poor sales and Hiatt let the band go.
 Immediately, Harms joined his friend Pat Thrall again to tour in support of Pat's new project The Hughes/Thrall Band with Glenn Hughes (Deep Purple, Trapeze) and Tommy Aldridge (Black Oak Arkansas, Ozzy Osbourne, Whitesnake).
 The band toured the U.S. playing arenas as the opening act for Santana.
 But that album also had poor sales and was dissolved.
 Soon after Harms got a call from producer Keith Olsen to do some additional recording on a single from Three Lock Box an album he had made for Sammy Hagar.
-Sammy had been hiring a studio keyboard player and a studio backup singer to make his last two records and he had nobody in his band to reproduce the parts on tour, so in late 1982 Harms joined his band.
+Hagar had been hiring a studio keyboard player and a studio backup singer to make his last two records and he had nobody in his band to reproduce the parts on tour, so in late 1982 Harms joined his band.
 Most of 1983 was spent on the road touring to support Three Lock Box.
-The album earned a Gold Record and the tour sold-out arenas all across the U.S. 1984–85 were spent making Sammy Hagar's platinum album VOA (which included one of Harms's songs, Don't Make Me Wait and the support tour, which was one of the most successful tours of the year, selling out arenas and stadiums in the U.S. In 1985 Sammy opted to join Van Halen, the last date his old band played was Farm Aid at University of Illinois stadium which featured Eddie Van Halen on guitar.
-In late 1985 Harms focused on writing songs and in early 1986 hegot a call from Ted Templeman again to work on David Lee Roth's platinum Eat 'Em and Smile CD (Steve Vai, Billy Sheehan, Greg Bissonette).
-After playing on the CD Harms turned down Roth's offer to join his band in order to work on his own songwriting.
+The album earned a Gold Record and the tour sold-out arenas all across the U.S. 1984–85 were spent making Sammy Hagar's platinum album VOA (which included one of Harms's songs, Don't Make Me Wait and the support tour, which was one of the most successful tours of the year, selling out arenas and stadiums in the U.S. In 1985 Hagar opted to join Van Halen, the last date his old band played was Farm Aid at University of Illinois stadium which featured Eddie Van Halen on guitar.
+In late 1985 Harms focused on writing songs and in early 1986 he got a call from Ted Templeman again to work on David Lee Roth's platinum Eat 'Em and Smile album (Steve Vai, Billy Sheehan, Greg Bissonette).
+After playing on the album, Harms turned down Roth's offer to join Roth's band in order to work on his own songwriting.
 Most of 1986 was spent trying to form his own band under the guidance of John Kalodner at Geffen Records.
-In 1987 he reunited with Sammy Hagar to make his I Never Said Goodbye CD with Eddie Van Halen on Bass.
+In 1987 he reunited with Sammy Hagar to record Hagar's I Never Said Goodbye album that also featured Eddie Van Halen on bass.
 The album included one of Harms's songs Back Into You and went Gold in the U.S. In 1987 Harms signed a publishing contract with Geffen Music and spent the rest of the year unsuccessfully trying to put together his own band.
 In 1988 one of Harms's songs, Walk On Water was recorded by Eddie Money and went on to reach #9 on the Billboard Hot 100 and was a number one Rock track as well as a number one MTV video.
 The album Nothing to Lose went Gold, Walk on Water also was on Eddie's Greatest Hits which sold Platinum.
+Harms is credited with co-writing the title track of FM (British band)'s 1989 album Tough It Out, which spent two weeks in the British top 40.